APNIC-net/rpki-mft-number-demo/README.md

     - rpki-client >= 9.0 reset (in effect) the locally-stored
       this-update value for the CA when the manifest filename changes.
     - FORT reports errors on changing the filename.
+ - manifest-thisupdate-largest-value
+    - FORT does not appear to support this value, but reverting to an earlier value will yield a successful validation result.
+    - OctoRPKI does not appear to support this value, and reverting to an earlier value does not fix the problem.
+    - Routinator v0.11.0 rejects the manifests that have the largest thisUpdate value, returning a non-specific error message.
+      Reverting to an earlier value fixes the problem.
+The later versions of Routinator reject the manifests with a "premature manifest" error, and reverting to an earlier value fixes the problem.
+    - rpki-client rejects the manifests due to their not yet being valid, because of thisUpdate being in the future.
+Reverting to an earlier value fixes the problem.
+ - crl-number-reuse
+ - crl-number-regression
+ - crl-number-reuse-new-fn
+ - crl-number-regression-new-fn
+    - CRL number reuse/regression does not cause problems in any validator.
+    - Changing the CRL filename is fine for all validators except Routinator.
+(It is possible that this is a problem in the test itself, though, since it reports that the certificate's CRL differs from the manifest's.)
+ - crl-number-largest-value-159
+ - crl-number-too-large-159
+    - As with manifest numbers, Routinator limits the CRL number to the largest signed 160-bit value.
+    - The other validators appear to process the repository successfully for both tests.
+ - crl-number-largest-value-160
+ - crl-number-too-large-160
+    - rpki-client >= 8.7 limits the CRL number to the largest unsigned 160-bit value.
+    - The other validators (aside from Routinator, which limits the number to the largest signed 160-bit value) appear to process the repository successfully for both tests.
+ - crl-lastupdate-reuse
+ - crl-lastupdate-regression
+ - crl-lastupdate-reuse-new-fn
+ - crl-lastupdate-regression-new-fn
+    - Each validator appears to process the repository successfully for each test.
+ - crl-lastupdate-largest-value
+    - FORT does not appear to support this value, but reverting to an earlier value will yield a successful validation result.
+    - OctoRPKI appears to support this value.
+    - The other validators appear to process the repository successfully for each test.

+(This summary excludes the RIPE validators, since they have been formally deprecated for many years now.)

 ### Todo